xapp-ai/documentation/docs/channels/channel-lex.md

 1. Create IAM Role
 1. Select AWS account
 1. Select 'Another AWS account' and enter account ID: `204595997473`
-   * If you are running a single tenant version, this will be the account number where your Studio instance is deployed.
+   * If you are running a single tenant version with Lex in the same account, this will be the account number where your Studio instance is deployed.
 1. Check 'Require external ID', paste in the external ID from your newly created Lex channel under setting "Management Role External ID"

    ![external role](/img/channel/lex/lex-v2-management-external-id.png)